intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 handling or damages hardware it's running on.
 You're also dealing with a severe issue when the kernel suddenly stops working with an error message ('kernel panic') or without any farewell note at all.
-Note: do not confuse a 'panic' (a fatal error where the kernel stop itself) with a 'Oops' (a recoverable error), as the kernel remains running after the latter.
+Note: do not confuse a 'panic' (a fatal error where the kernel stops itself) with an 'Oops' (a recoverable error), as the kernel remains running after the latter.